openconnectivity/IOTivity-Lite-setup/Readme.md

 The Initial flow is doing a generation (with the supplied example):
 1. [gen.sh](#generate-code)

-	generate the code
+	script to generate the code that represents the device.
 2. [build.sh](#build-code)

-	build the code
+	script to build the generated code.
 3. [run.sh](#run-code)

-	run (launch) the code
+	script to run (launch/start) the compiled (generated) code.

 # Repeat Flow
 The repeat flow is doing (without code generation):

 1. [edit_code.sh](#edit-code)

-	edit the generated code with Nano
+	script to edit the generated code with Nano.
 2. [build.sh](#build-code)

-	build the code
+	script to build the generated code.
 3. [run.sh](#run-code)

-	run (launch) the code
+	script to run (launch/start) the compiled (generated) code.

 if the device needs to be in ready for onboarding, then run the script [reset.sh](#reset-device)